 - 1 teaspoon pepper

-- In a deep large pan, add in pork, onions, and one tablespoon olive oil.
-Saute until pork is seared on outside.
-Add in cornstarch and paprika stir well.
+- In a deep large pan, add in pork, onions, garlic, and one tablespoon olive oil.
+Sauté until pork is seared on outside.
+Add in paprika and stir well.

 - Pour in chicken broth.
 Stir well and lower heat to a 2 or low heat.
 Add salt and pepper.
 Simmer for an hour and a half until pork is tender.